DeD1rk/draft-rpki-nullscheme/draft-doesburg-sidrops-nullscheme.md

 # Introduction

 This document specifies the Null Scheme for use in Signed Objects in the Resource Public Key Infrastructure (RPKI) {{RFC6480}}.
-The Null Scheme is a toy signature scheme that can replace the redundant and costly use of actual digital signatures from so-called "one-time-use" key pairs in RPKI Signed Objects {{RFC6488}}.
+The Null Scheme is a niche signature scheme that can replace the redundant and costly use of actual digital signatures from so-called "one-time-use" key pairs in RPKI Signed Objects {{RFC6488}}.

 Signed Objects contain an End-Entity (EE) certificate issued by a Certificate Authority (CA).
 This EE certificate usually contains a public key corresponding to a one-time-use key pair, which is used to sign a single CMS signed-data object {{RFC5652}}.
 The practice of using each key pair for only one Signed Object enables the use of a CRL {{RFC5280}} to revoke individual objects.
 However, it means that each Signed Object consists of two signatures and a public key, whereas, intuitively, only one signature should be needed to bind the object to its issuer.